 "I guess it’s that fear of being judged by peers and relatives that motivates us to get moving although I don’t really think people visit us to check out what we have or don’t have or to see if our shelves are dusty or clean.
 I would hope people don't judge but I must say I do worry that they might."

-— Columnist Janet Tumelty on cleaning up when company comes
+— Columnist Janet Tumelty on

 And some quotes from our bloggers in Local Voices: